java.lang

 See Also: valueOf

-as a
+Float as a

-(by casting to a short
+short (by casting to a short).

 converted to type short